Ast3risk-ops/blog/content/about/index.md

 To learn more, and get this badge for yourself, visit [**notbyai**](https://notbyai.fyi/#not-by-ai-mission).

-I also do not want AI using my work.
+I also do not want AI to use my work.
 AI cannot write with passion, as it has no intelligence.
 It just plays word games and creates unoriginal content.

 **PLEASE REMOVE MY BLOG FROM AI DATASETS OR AI-WRITTEN POSTS!**